Shawnli828/MPCS_51042_Final_Project/README.md

 5. How do the market shares of different gaming platforms change each year?
 Which platforms are performing well?

-6. What are the main factors that impact sales, for example, genre, platform, release time, and media ranking
+6. What are the main factors that impact sales, for example, genre, platform, release time, and media ranking?

-Execution Plan
+--

+## **Execution Plan**

 1. Week 4: I will try to get access to the data from video game database.
 The backup data will be used once I faild to access